 How can rickets be prevented?

-Babies only need an average of 400 IU of vitamin D per day to prevent vitamin D deficient rickets.
+Babies need an average of 400 IU of vitamin D per day to prevent vitamin D deficient rickets.
 Because getting the right amount of sun exposure is unreliable and because of the potential risks of direct sunlight to young babies, the American Academy of Pediatrics does not recommend sun exposure as a strategy for preventing rickets.
 Instead, they recommend that all babies who are exclusively breastfed receive vitamin D supplementation.
-Babies who are taking less than 17 ounces of formula also need vitamin D supplements.
+Babies who are taking less than 32 ounces of vitamin D fortified formula or vitamin D fortified cow’s milk also need vitamin D supplements.